Dr. Alex Stone, DPT, CSCS

 But maybe they really did want the vibrations to increase the intensity of the hot cupping.
 If so, why make the vibrations so gentle?

 If that’s the case, we believe the intensity is lost along the glass suction cup.
-The vibrations have to travel from the top to the bottom, where the acrylic cup meets your skin.
+The vibrations must travel from the top to the bottom, where the acrylic cup comes into contact with your skin.
 We are guessing that’s where the vibrations may be absorbed.

 Our Take:

-This is definitely a different smart cupping device from the Achedaway Cupper we reviewed a while back.
+This is definitely a different smart cupping device from the Achedaway Cupper we reviewed earlier.
 It’s not as robust as Achedaway’s concept, but we’ll give credit where it’s due; it’s a well-thought-out device.

 Although it doesn’t have dynamic suction or red-light therapy, it does what it’s meant to do well.
 The strong suction and the hot cupping stand out.
 It’s well-suited for sports recovery and routine body care.

-The vibrations aren’t great enough to influence the therapy, but they provide a soothing feeling, which is nice.
+The vibrations aren’t strong enough to significantly impact the therapy, but they do provide a soothing sensation, which is nice.

 TheraCup Safety Features